How to Access the Command Prompt on a Chromebook

 On a computer, a command prompt is what’s known as a command line interpreter application.
 In layman’s terms, you enter commands into it, the command prompt performs those commands.
 The commands you can enter run the gamut from automating tasks, admin functions, troubleshooting, debugging, and beyond.
 It takes a different form depending on the operating system.
 Considering it’s not immediately apparent how to access it on a Chromebook or other devices running Chrome OS, it’s not uncommon for people to assume it’s just not there.

-The command prompt does exist on a Chromebook.
-Not in the sense that it exists as a separate application like on a Windows or Mac computer where it’s known as the terminal.
-It doesn’t take much to get to a command prompt on a Chromebook though.
+The command prompt does exist on a Chromebook, just not in the sense that it exists as a separate application like on a Windows or Mac computer, where it’s known as the terminal.
+It doesn’t take much to get to a command prompt on a Chromebook, though.

 Command Prompt – crosh shell

 The command prompt on a Chromebook is accessible from the Google Chrome Browser, which comes pre-installed.
 Okay, so, you’re probably thinking ‘well, how do I get there?’
 It’s actually quite simple.

 Just press ctrl + alt + T and this brings you to what’s called the crosh shell (command prompt or terminal) on a Chromebook.
 It’ll now launch in a separate tab of the Chrome browser.
 Once the crosh shell has launched, you’ll type “shell” to get to the root Linux shell from within your Chrome Browser.

 To use the shell, you’ll need to be in developer mode; we also recommend knowing what you’re doing so things don’t go haywire and you don’t break your Chromebook.
 Or at the very least, find a guide that you can put a lot of faith in.
 This one is pretty beginner friendly and easy to understand, so you won’t need to wade through eight pages of impenetrable techno-babble just to understand your own Chromebook.